 According to a report, the average cart abandonment rate is 69.89%.
 This means only 30% of shoppers complete the whole transaction. that’s strange, isn’t it

 Okay, before discussing the solutions for this, let’s know first why this happens. let’s take a look at the statistics from Statista:

-Now, as you can see there are the variety of reasons why people left the checkout page, such as bad site navigation, expensive shipping rate, no free shipping, long website process etc.
+Now, as you can see there is a variety of reasons why people left the checkout page, such as bad site navigation, expensive shipping rate, no free shipping, long website process, etc.

 Now let’s discuss the solutions.